Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Introduction

-When modeling the evacuation of a crowd using guides, it is appropriate to use the microscopic scale, as it allows focusing directly on individuals and on one-to-one interactions \cite{bellomo2012}.
-The social force model \cite{socialforce95} and cellular automaton model \cite{cellularautomaton} are the most well-known microscopic models.
+When modeling the evacuation of a crowd using guides, it is appropriate to use the microscopic scale to focus directly on individuals and one-to-one interactions \citep{bellomo2012}.
+The social force model \citep{socialforce95} and cellular automaton model \citep{cellularautomaton} are the most well-known microscopic model types.
 Here, we use the social force model.
-In it, a mixture of socio-psychological and physical forces are assumed to influence an agent's motion in the crowd, which is modeled with Newtonian mechanics.
+In it, a mixture of socio-psychological and physical forces is assumed to influence an agent's motion in the crowd, which is modeled with Newtonian mechanics.
 When guide agents are added to the crowd, they also influence the motion of the other agents.
 In the original, stochastic version of the model, a Gaussian random force is added to an agent's equation of motion to describe intentional or unintentional deviations from the usual rules of motion.

 Different aspects of the optimal use of guides in an evacuation have been studied.
-The main focus has been on the optimal proportion or number of guides \cite{trainedleader, evacuationassistants, optimizingproportion}.
+The main focus has been on the optimal proportion or number of guides \citep{trainedleader, evacuationassistants, optimizingproportion}.
 Choosing the number of guides alone does not guarantee a fast evacuation.
-In fact, if the routes of the guides are not simultaneously optimized, it can even make the evacuation slower \cite{necessityguides}.
-Most of the research on using guides are comparative studies, where different configurations are numerically simulated and compared.
-There are only few studies where mathematical optimization has been used \cite{invisiblecontrol, maximumcoverage2, ourejor}.
-On the other hand, the need for rigorous mathematical approaches have been recognized \cite{haghani}.
+If the guides' routes are not simultaneously optimized, it can even make the evacuation slower \citep{necessityguides}.
+The studies are mainly comparative, where different configurations are numerically simulated and compared.
+There are only a few studies where mathematical optimization has been used \citep{invisiblecontrol, maximumcoverage2, ourejor}.
+On the other hand, the need for rigorous mathematical approaches has been recognized \citep{haghani}.

-In our recent study \cite{ourejor}, the number of guides, their initial positions and exit assignments needed to minimize the crowd evacuation time is solved in a single optimization problem.
+In our recent study \citep{ourejor}, the number of guides, their initial positions, and exit assignments needed to minimize the crowd evacuation time is solved in a single optimization problem.
 In it, the crowd is modeled with the stochastic social force model to which interaction rules between regular agents and guides are added.
-The minimum time crowd evacuation problem is first formulated as a stochastic control problem.
-Then it is reformulated as a scenario optimization problem and solved with a combined numerical simulation and genetic algorithm (GA) \cite{ourejor}.
+The minimum time crowd evacuation problem is first formulated as a stochastic optimization problem.
+Then it is reformulated as a scenario optimization problem and solved with a combined numerical simulation and genetic algorithm (GA) \citep{ourejor}.